nwnxee/unified/README.md

 ## Compiling NWNX:EE (native)

-Please note that you need a modern C++ compiler to build NWNX:EE.
+Please note that you need a modern C++17 compatible compiler to build NWNX:EE.
 The code is confirmed to build on GCC 7.4+ or Clang 5.0+.
 It may be possible to build on an older compiler.

 Each plugin may have one or more dependencies that must be satisfied in order to build that plugin.
 Refer to each individual plugin's CMakeLists.txt to determine their dependencies.

 To build the typical way:

-1. Execute ./Scripts/buildnwnx.sh
+- Execute: `./Scripts/buildnwnx.sh`

 Or, if you want to compile manually:

-1. Execute CC=gcc -m64 CXX=g++ -m64 mkdir build-nwnx && cd build-nwnx && cmake .. && make
+- Execute: `mkdir build-nwnx && cd build-nwnx && cmake .. && make`

 ## Compiling NWNX:EE (docker)